tmatic-trading/crypto-platform/README.md

 Explanations for the columns of the SQLite "robots" table:
 * EMI - bot identity name.
+* TICKER - instrument symbol is the same as presented in the exchange API.
-* SYMBOL - instrument symbol, for example "XBTUSD".
+* SYMBOL - unique instrument symbol.
+Corresponds to TICKER except in the spot category, where SYMBOL matches as "instrument baseCoin / instrument quoteCoin", for example "BTC/USDT".
 * CATEGORY - instrument category.
-Possible values: "linear", "inverse", "quanto", "spot", "option".
+Possible values ​​depend on the specific exchange.
+Example: "linear", "inverse", "quanto", "spot", "option", etc.
 * MARKET - name of the exchange.
 * SORT - allows you to do your own sorting when reading from the database.
 * DAT - time the current row was written to the database.